saucelabs/sauce-docs/docs/secure-connections/sauce-connect/security-authentication.md

 ## SSL Certificate Bumping
 Self-signed and invalid SSL certificates, commonly used in test environments, are not trusted by stock browsers, such as those installed on the Sauce Labs infrastructure.
 This causes tests to be interrupted with security warnings that can't be dismissed by Selenium.
 As a workaround, we've created a fix called SSL Bumping, whereby Sauce Connect automatically re-signs these certificates.
 This is enabled by default when you download Sauce Connect.

 During the course of testing, SSL Bumping executes a type of "man-in-the-middle" interception of encrypted test traffic, decrypting it.
-Traffic is encrypted using the Selenium Project’s CyberVillains certificate, which is inherently trusted by the Selenium server on the Sauce Labs virtual machine where your test is running.
+Traffic is encrypted using certificates signed by Sauce Labs (issued by “Sauce Labs Tunnel Proxy”), which are inherently trusted by the Selenium server on the Sauce Labs VM where your test is running.
 This lets you avoid SSL error pop-ups that could disrupt your test execution.

 There are simply too many different certificates for Sauce Labs to add each one.
 We'd have to add a certificate to every requested browser for every user with a self-signed certificate.
 This can't always be done automatically, so every new client would have to wait for Sauce Labs staff to re-create all of our images before they could run their tests.

 ### Using SSL Bumping and How It Works
 The solution, known as SSL Bumping, works like this:

-1. When Sauce Labs creates VMs, an SSL certificate called CyberVillains is installed and controlled from the Sauce Labs side.
+1. When Sauce Labs creates VMs, an SSL certificate issued by “Sauce Labs Tunnel Proxy” is installed and controlled from the Sauce Labs side.
 2. When needed, the Sauce Labs browser requests resources from the Sauce Connect Proxy server.
 3. Sauce Connect Proxy server passes that request to the Sauce Connect Proxy client, running on your side.
 All SSL internet traffic between the Sauce Connect Proxy client (on your network) and the Sauce Connect Proxy server (inside our network) is encrypted twice: once by the original server and again by Sauce ConnectProxy.
 4. Sauce Connect Proxy client fetches the resource and returns it through the encrypted connection, back to the Sauce Connect Proxy server.
 5. Sauce Connect Proxy server decrypts the traffic.
 If it's SSL traffic, the Sauce Connect Proxy server decrypts it again.
-6. Sauce Connect Proxy re-encrypts SSL traffic using the CyberVillains certificate and returns it to the browser.
+6. Sauce Connect Proxy re-encrypts SSL traffic using the “Sauce Labs Tunnel Proxy” certificate and returns it to the browser.
 Re-encryption only occurs once the traffic is safely received by the Sauce Labs network.
 SSL Bumping impacts only the traffic being returned to the browser through Sauce Connect Proxy.
-7. Browser trusts the CyberVillains certificate and accepts the traffic.
+7. Browser trusts the “Sauce Labs Tunnel Proxy” certificate and accepts the traffic.

 Throughout the process, traffic going through Sauce Connect Proxy is fully secure.
 Sauce Connect Proxy isn't an attacker; it is only in use by your tests and isn't sending secret traffic to any unauthorized party.
 No security holes are opened into your network.